lcmd-epfl/Q-stack/README.md

 ## About

 Q-stack is a stack of codes for dedicated pre- and post-processing tasks for Quantum Machine Learning (QML).
-It is a work in progress.
-Stay tuned for updates!

 ## Install